 How Bookmakers use odds in their favor

-Betting sites want to make money and therefore they need to create a margin on the odds they offer
+Betting sites want to generate revenue and therefore they need to create a margin on the odds they offer

 To visualize how the bookmaker makes money we use the Man Utd vs Everton example.

 We want to bet a total of ₹100 and minimize our loss.
 The bet amount needs to reflect the risk vs reward and in this example it will be according to the below structure: